The National Liberation and Anti-Soviet Movement

 The Kremlin's contemporary policy draws on the totalitarian legacy of the Soviet Union, and Ukraine's resistance to aggression is a direct reflection of the the struggle fought by the peoples of the Caucasus and Central and Eastern Europe a century ago.

-The scientific meeting in Tbilisi will not only bring the history of the anti-Bolshevik uprising in Georgia, but also provide a better understanding of the long-term effects of of Russian imperialism in the region.
+The scientific meeting in Tbilisi was not only bring the history of the anti-Bolshevik uprising in Georgia, but also provide a better understanding of the long-term effects of of Russian imperialism in the region.
 In the face of today's challenges, in Russian aggression against Ukraine in particular, reflecting on the struggle of the peoples of the Caucasus and Central and Eastern European for independence over the past 100 years takes on new significance.
 An analysis of these experiences can help to understand the the current situation and the common heritage of resistance to the Kremlin's imperial ambitions.